cacheflowe/ctd-creative-coding/docs/jobs.md

 ## Get in touch with people at the companies you want to work for

 - Find people who work for the company on LinkedIn orelsewhere.
-Be resourceful
+Be resourceful and respectful
   - Send them a personal message:
     - Who you are & what your interests are
     - Why you're excited & interested in this organization